An In-depth Look at the Rhode Island Blue Chicken Breed

 • Rhode Island Blues generally get along well with other chickens.
 However, keep an eye on their interactions when introducing new birds to prevent bullying.

 • If possible, allow your chickens to roam freely.
-They are great at finding their food, which can supplement their diet while also giving them exercise.
+They are great at finding food that can supplement their diet while also giving them exercise.
 With proper care and nutrition, they can live for over 8 years.

 Rhode Island Blue Chickens eating